septemhill/astutil/README.md

 # Usage

-To use the astutil package, import it in your Go code:
+To use the goastutil package, import it in your Go code:

 ```go
 import "github.com/septemhill/goastutil"
 ```

-You can then use the utility functions provided by the astutil package in your code.
+You can then use the utility functions provided by the goastutil package in your code.

 # TODO